funkydan2/zotero-adding/README.md

 These styles are based heavily on the [Society for Biblical Literature](//www.sbl-site.org) style guide, though modified according to MTC's requirements.
 They don't work perfectly, but work well enough, and I'd love to see them improved.

+The main csl files is the most up to date whilst the *alt* version has some experimental features.

-These files are offered under the [GPL](LICENSE) with no support or warranty.
+These files are offered under the [GPL](LICENSE) or [CC By-SA 3.0](http://creativecommons.org/licenses/by-sa/3.0/) with no support or warranty.